christophgil/ZIPsFS/README.md

 The real mount point is not directly accessed by users, as it changes each time a new instance of ZIPsFS is launched.

 For example, assume the obsolete ZIPsFS instance is mounted at ./.mountpoints/MNT/1.
-When a new instance replaces it, it may use any empty directory as   mount point  and the  option:
+When a new instance replaces it, it may use any empty directory as   mount point.
+ZIPsFS must be started with the following command line  option:

     -s MNT